×

 If you have not spent a lot of time in Numazu, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Numazu, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Numazu for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and potential renovation expenses.
 It also requires a long-term financial commitment and may limit your flexibility to move.
 On the other hand, renting a home in Numazu could be a more suitable option if you're not planning to stay long-term or if you prefer not to have the financial responsibility of owning a home.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes.
 However, renting doesn't allow you to build equity and your monthly rent could increase over time.
 You also may have less control over your living space, as you'll need permission from your landlord to make certain changes.
 In conclusion, whether you should buy or rent a home in Numazu, Japan, depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," explained one expat living in Numazu, Japan.
+It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," commented one expat who made the move to Numazu.

 What cultural faux pas should I try to avoid making in Numazu?